 Three questions will be at the core of the 1st International One Health Forum:

 1. What are the top zoonotic diseases of importance across the African continent?

 2. How should NPHIs conduct surveillance for a selection or all of these priority zoonotic diseases?

 3. How do NPHIs assess the risk of zoonotic cases and clusters in collaboration with animal and environmental sectors?

 The proceedings of the 1st International One Health Forum will be published as a special issue of Public Health in Africa, the Africa CDC Journal.
 An easy to grasp report will be developed and disseminated by the One Health Platform.

-Participation in the 1st International One Health Forum will be free of charge.
+The programme of the 1st International One Health Forum can be found here